ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Methodology

 Alternatively, we reformulate Eq.~(\ref{eq:problem1}) as a two-player zero-sum game, inspired by inverse state-action constraint learning in~\cite{kim2024learning}.
-This approach is to mitigate degenerate conservative solutions in ICL.
 Our key distinction from~\cite{kim2024learning} is the use of a logic-based constraint $C_\phi$ defined over state-action sequences.
 This formulation alternates between constraint and policy optimization players as shown in Fig.~\ref{fig:overall}.
 In each $k$-th iteration, the constraint optimization (i.e., GA-TL-Mining) identifies a constraint $C_{\phi,k}$ that maximally penalizes the previously learned policies $\pi_1, \dots, \pi_k$ relative to the expert policy $\pi_E$:

-The policy optimization (i.e., Logic-CRL) then finds a new optimal policy $\pi_{k+1}$ that satisfies the identified constraint $C_{\phi,k}$:
+The policy optimization (i.e., Logic-CRL) then finds a new optimal policy $\pi_{k+1}$ that satisfies the constraint $C_{\phi,k}$:

-These adversarial alternations progressively generate better-fitting constraints, narrowing the gap to the ground truth.
-The game's convergence details are available in~\cite{kim2024learning}.
-The identified constraint then induces a policy that minimally violates the constraint while gaining higher rewards than the expert policy.
-Below, we describe each player in detail.
+These alternations progressively find a constraint that separates the expert policy from discovered high reward policies than the expert.
+This aligns with the ground-truth constraint, as the expert policy obtains the highest reward among policies that satisfy the constraint.
+As a result, the identified constraint induces a policy that minimally violates the constraint while gaining higher rewards than the expert policy.